 Moving to Oregon, I conceived and advocated for an energy conservation program for low-income folks in the Pacific Northwest.
-In support of the program, I partnered with government representatives from Oregon, Washington, Idaho, and Montana, and wrote testimony for a U.S. Senate Oversight Committee.
+I partnered with community and government representatives from Oregon, Washington, Idaho, and Montana.
 That effort delivered $118 million from the Bonneville Power Administration for the program.

 I loved cowgirl life on the Nevada ranch of my youth.
 At 51, that life beckoned, and I moved to the country.
 I rode mountain trails on my horse, Sara, and grew hay.
 I lost money every year on my hay crop.
 Even so, I relished that life.
 When haying season was over, I looked proudly at the haystack in my barn.

 Retiring from cowgirl life, I returned to the city.
 Both rural and urban existence hold equal weight for me.
 The cowgirl with the urban studies degree who cut her professional teeth on San Francisco politics, chose city life again.

 Mom was 94 when I wrote this article.
 She left us at 98.

 Boasting a ‘zest for life’ and doing just fine

 It’s Christmas 2008, and I’m at my mom’s home in Mesquite, Nevada.
 We have both just awakened.
 I’m drinking coffee sitting on the couch still in my sleeping t-shirt.
 My mom is attired in pink pajamas and resting in her recliner with a maroon throw over her lap.
 Shadow, the black toy poodle is by her side.
 We are watching news on CNN.
 A commercial appears.
 She mutes the sound and whips out her harmonica and begins playing “The Darktown Strutters’ Ball.”